 Researchers from the Max Planck Institute discover a novel innate surveillance mechanism to fight off pathogenic Helicobacter strains.

-Half of all people are chronically infected with Helicobacter pylori, a Gram negative bacterium that plays a causative role in the development of gastric cancer.
+Half of all people are chronically infected with Helicobacter pylori, a Gram-negative bacterium that plays a causative role in the development of gastric cancer.
 It comes in two types, one that is relatively harmless and another that increases the risk of cancer six-fold.
-The dangerous strain causes a particularly strong inflammation in the stomach mucosa by activating nuclear factor kappa B (NF-κB), the “master switch” of the tissue-based innate immune response, which rapidly triggers transcription of genes that initiate local inflammation.
+The dangerous strain causes a particularly strong inflammation in the stomach mucosa by activating nuclear factor kappa B (NF-κB), the “master switch” of the tissue-based innate immune response, which rapidly triggers the transcription of genes that initiate local inflammation.
 How exactly H. pylori triggers NF-κB has long been a mystery, however.
-Now a team at the Max Planck Institute for Infection Biology in Berlin has shown that the bacteria inject host cells with a sugar molecule, called HBP, found only in Gram negative bacteria, which activates NF-κB via a novel pathway.
+Now a team at the Max Planck Institute for Infection Biology in Berlin has shown that the bacteria inject host cells with a sugar molecule, called HBP, found only in Gram-negative bacteria, which activates NF-κB via a novel pathway.
 The researchers found that injection of HBP results in the rapid assembly of very large complexes, so-called TIFAsomes, which contain numerous proteins helping to orchestrate the anti-microbial inflammatory response in the infected stomach tissue.

 Chronic inflammation of the gastrointestinal tract is known to promote the development of cancer, thus understanding the mechanisms that initiate and control tissue-level inflammation is of great interest to human health.
 H. pylori, which causes life-long infections, sustains a constantly increased inflammatory response.
 This way, the pathogen can cause gastritis and stomach ulcers and was the first bacterium recognized to be carcinogenic.
 Interestingly, there are two major strains distinguished by the presence or absence of a type IV secretion system (T4SS) – a machinery used by the bacteria to inject molecules directly into the host cells, subverting their function.
 Strains which harbor the T4SS cause more severe inflammation and are more likely to cause ulcers and cancer – crucially, they are also the ones to strongly activate the master inflammatory regulator NF-κB.